Course Catalog 2024-2025

 Fall, Spring, Annually

-ARS 205pz Topics in Studio Art Workshops: Posters, Zines and Prints in Public (2 Credits)
+ARS 205pz Topics: Studio Art Workshops: Posters, Zines and Prints in Public (2 Credits)

 This 7-week studio intensive explores print-based artworks and the expressive qualities of distribution, archive and exchange.
 We will use printmaking, binding and presentation techniques to consider the personal, collaborative and political scope of print media.
 Studio Art Workshops allow students with any level of experience to explore a thematic, expanded approach to art practice.
 When multiple workshops are offered, students may take different topics during the first and second half of the semester for a total of 4 credits.
 Up to 4 credits of workshops may count toward the Studio Art Major.
 No prerequisites.
 Majors and non-majors welcome.
 S/U only.
 Enrollment limited to 12.
 (E) {A}